Browse State and Local Tax

 Practical Example

 A homeowner reviews annual tax-related records and sees a tax tied to ownership of the property itself.
 That is a property-tax issue, not simply another version of income tax.
+The taxpayer may then ask whether the record matters for Schedule A or is simply part of the broader cost of owning the property.

 Common Misunderstandings and Close Contrasts